tagohd/mono/Outline.md

 - Luke and Case learn some spells
 	- Case is older and smarter than Luke, plus he took some magic classes in [[Paul W. Friendship High School|high school]], so he has a bit of an advantage over Luke.
 	- This may cause Luke to view Case as something of a rival.
 (Luke is competitive?)
 	- Case doesn't see it that way (it's not a competition; they're trying to save the world).
 But maybe he's a little bit jealous that Luke gets to be THE CHOSEN ONE.
+This may reverse as the loops continue and Luke ends up more skilled.
+	- What spells do they learn?
+How many do they learn before James starts sending them after the Artifacts?
 - James is pushing Luke really hard, and Luke's not doing that well with it.
 (He'll just have to try harder.)
 He perseveres because he believes it's necessary to save Sam.
 	- If Case is there, wouldn't he have some objections to James's teaching methods?
 		- Oh.
 If I do give him the sad backstory that I mentioned in "Case File", maybe he just... thinks it's normal?
 Like, "Yep, this is how people are taught things."